Armed forces have decided to induct females in NDA, Centre tells SC

 "I am happy that the heads of armed forces have taken a positive decision.
 Put on record, we will take up the matter.
 We are happy with the stand. let us hear the matter next week.
 Reforms cannot happen in a day.
 We are also conscious of that," it said.

-The apex court was hearing a plea filed by advocate Kush Kalra raising the issue of exclusion of eligible and willing female candidates from joining the prestigious NDA solely on the ground of sex which allegedly is a violation of fundamental right of equality.
+The top court was hearing a plea filed by advocate Kush Kalra raising the issue of exclusion of eligible and willing female candidates from joining the prestigious NDA solely on the ground of sex which allegedly is a violation of the fundamental right of equality.